Tristan Thompson Flips Encino Mansion Back Onto the Market

-Though he bought it barely a year ago, immediately following his breakup with reality TV superstar Khloe Kardashian and widely reported liaison with social media’s Jordyn Woods, Cleveland Cavaliers baller Tristan Thompson is bouncing out of his gated mansion in L.A.’s increasingly swank Encino neighborhood, having hung an $8.5 million pricetag on the estate.
+Though he bought it barely a year ago, immediately following his breakup with reality TV superstar Khloe Kardashian and widely reported liaison with social media’s Jordyn Woods, Cleveland Cavaliers baller Tristan Thompson is bouncing out of his gated mansion in L.A.’s increasingly swank Encino neighborhood, having hung an $8.5 million pricetag on the estate, as was first reported by the DailyMail.
 That’s a big jump above the $6.5 million the 6’9″ Canadian originally paid for the lavish property, though it appears he made a handful of interior customizations during his short tenure.

 Set well back from the street behind towering trees, the modern farmhouse-style structure was built new in 2018 and offers an attached three-car garage and a commodious motorcourt for another half-dozen vehicles.
 The nearly 10,000 sq. ft. manor boasts 7 bedrooms and a total of 7.5 bathrooms, plus all the latest glitzy amenities buyers at this premium price point have come to expect.